MELVONMASHELE/Charting-Happiness-A-Personal-Exploration-of-Wellbeing-Through-the-Years/README.md

 ## Methedology
-Data Collection:

-I manually recorded wellbeing data across the key dimensions (mental health, finances, relationships, lifestyle, and spiritual growth) in Excel, using tables and formulas for data organization.
+➡️Data Collection: I manually recorded wellbeing data across the key dimensions (mental health, finances, relationships, lifestyle, and spiritual growth) in Excel, using tables and formulas for data organization.

-​

-Analysis:

-Excel: Used functions like XLOOKUP, conditional formatting, and pivot tables to identify patterns and correlations.
+➡️Analysis: Excel: Used functions like XLOOKUP, conditional formatting, and pivot tables to identify patterns and correlations.

-Power BI: Created interactive dashboards and visualizations to track trends and make predictions about future milestones.

-​

-Visualization:

-Dynamic visuals in Power BI helped bring my journey to life, showcasing how different factors influenced each stage of my life.
+➡️Visualization: Dynamic visuals in Power BI helped bring my journey to life, showcasing how different factors influenced each stage of my life.

 ## Results
 1. Wellbeing Across Life Stages
 Using Excel, I tracked and rated my overall wellbeing across four major life stages: Childhood, Adolescence, Early Adulthood, and Future Milestones.
 Power BI enabled me to visualize these trends and identify areas of growth and challenge.

-Overall Wellbeing Rating:
+#### Overall Wellbeing Rating:

 Childhood: 4.8 (A steady foundation with potential for growth)